zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 ## 🤫 Scoped Secrets

+The majority of Secrets Managers use a single global scope in the back-end they are connected to.
+This means all secrets that are configured and visible through a Secrets Manager instance are also visible in all other instances.
+Furthermore, secrets configured directly in the back-end through means other than ZenML are also visible and can be managed in all ZenML Secrets Managers connected to that same back-end.

+This has a number of disadvantages:

++ There is only one global shared namespace for secret names.
+Two secrets with the same name and different values cannot be configured at the same time for different purposes (e.g. different ZenML projects or components).
++ There is no clear separation between secrets managed by ZenML and those that are used for other purposes

-Additionally, we've added support for scoped secrets in our AWS, GCP, and Vault Secrets Managers.
+In this release, we've added support for scoped secrets in our AWS, GCP, and Vault Secrets Managers.
 These updated Secrets Managers allow you to configure a scope that determines if secrets are shared with other ZenML Secrets Managers using the same backend.

 ## ➕ Other Updates, Additions, and Fixes